November 27, 2017

 The sensual curve of the lift doorways echoes The Fleming's maritime theme.

-Osteria Marzia continues the maritime aesthetic with its polished, blue-tiled decor and Luca Marinelli’s refreshing coastal Italian menu.
+Osteria Marzia continues the nautical aesthetic with its polished, blue-tiled decor and Luca Marinelli’s refreshing coastal Italian menu.

 From spruced-up digs to established artisan retailers and to-die-for diners, we turn the gimlet eye of LUXE onto the places we rate most.